oracle/odpi/doc/src/public_functions/dpiPool.rst

     **pool** -- a reference to the pool whose encoding information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **info** -- a pointer to a :ref:`dpiEncodingInfo` structure which will be populated with the encoding information used by the pool.
+    **info** -- a pointer to a :ref:`dpiEncodingInfo<dpiEncodingInfo>` structure which will be populated with the encoding information used by the pool.

 .. function:: int dpiPool_getGetMode(dpiPool \*pool, dpiPoolGetMode \*value)